lokrochat/lokrochat/README.md

 # LokroChat - Chat with your friends and family in realtime!
-Secured with AES GCM and our innovative securiyprogramme
+Secured with AES GCM and our innovative securityprogramme
 **LokroChat** is you friend for safety!
 Your Chats get encrypted directly in your browser and THEN send to our servers.
 Using AES-GCM your Chats are even secured against AI bruteforce attacks!